smoe/gluon/docs/user/site-admin.rst

 Infrastructure setup
 --------------------

+*Hardware*

 It all starts with a series of machines.
 There is
  * a web server
  * at least one, better two gateways
 It is advisable to have more than one physical machine for each gateway.
-If these are virtual hosts or full emulations of hosts (i.e. virtual machines that allow running their own flavour of a linux kernel, like by KVM) does not matter.
+It does not matter if these machines are true physical instances or virtual hosts, as long as these may have their own kernel with their own respective set of kernel modules to support the networking, as e.g. facilitated by KVM.

 There is a (German) description of demands expressed on http://wiki.freifunk.net/Freifunk_Hamburg/Gateway/Anforderungen